dkleftogi/duplexFiltering/Execution_example/Execution_examples.md

 The intermediate files are used by the generateBam tool for visualization purposes see below.

-In this current version we store many intermediate files (such as the VariantDuplexDict.txt files) for de-bugging purposes.
+In this current version we store many intermediate files (such as the VariantDuplexDict.txt files) to better inspect the results.

 The duplexCaller results are written in a TAB-limited file named